 This course is a comprehensive turn-key training program for PMU Trainers/Educators.
 Each lesson presentation is in the 40-50 slide range for efficient educational time management.
+This version is TRAINER DIRECTED, allowing you complete control of your presentations.

 This program also includes a 38-page Instructor’s Manual to download (we recommend that you print it for note taking).
 The Instructor’s Manual contains a detailed outline for each lesson (there are 11, currently) so that trainers are able to note the appropriate timing for the introduction of their specific products and techniques unique to their class.
 The Manual also includes helpful class organizational information and fundamental student insights based on Marjorie’s vast experience as a trainer.